Another World (Gerry Rafferty album)

 Another World is the ninth studio album by Gerry Rafferty.
-The album was released in 2000 on the Icon Music label to good reviews.
-It was re-released in 2003 on the Hypertension label with a slightly amended track order, and with "La Fenêtre" replaced by "Keep It To Yourself", the latter track also being released a single in Europe and the UK.
+The album was released in 2000 on the Icon Music label.
+It was later re-released in 2003 on the Hypertension label with a slightly amended track order, and with "La Fenêtre" replaced by "Keep It To Yourself", the latter track also being released a single in Europe and the UK.
 Mark Knopfler of Dire Straits appears throughout the album, providing rhythm guitar and lead fills.
 The album was originally only available through Rafferty's website to download.

 Track listing 2000 edition

 All songs were written and arranged by Gerry Rafferty, except where noted.